 - Detailed holiday information pack including GPS-checked and regularly updated route descriptions, road notes and maps (IGN TOP 25 maps 1:25 000, N° 3630 OT Chamonix and 3531 OT St Gervais-Les Bains)

-- Accommodation in lodges (3 nights) and 3 or 4 star hotels (4 nights) in private rooms, most of them with en-suite facilities (please note that this cannot be always guaranteed for the three overnights in the mountain lodges)
+- Accommodation in lodges (3 nights) and 2 and 3 star hotels (4 nights) in private rooms, most of them with en-suite facilities (please note that this cannot be always guaranteed for the three overnights in the mountain lodges)

 - 7 breakfasts